microsoft/DeepSpeed/blogs/deepspeed-fp6/03-05-2024/README.md

 # 2 System Support for FP6 <a name="system-fp6"></a>

 *Pioneering Full-Stack GPU Kernel Design*.
 One challenge of FP6 quantization is that there lacks an efficient GPU kernel design for this irregular bit-width.
-In our [recent research](https://arxiv.org/abs/2401.14112), we introduce TC-FPx, the first full-stack GPU system design scheme with unified Tensor Core support of float-point weights for FP6 and various quantization bit-width (6-bit, 5-bit, 3-bit, etc.), mitigating the "memory wall" issues during LLM inference.TC-FPx breaks the limitations of the underlying GPU hardware, allowing the GPU to support linear layer calculations involving model weights of arbitrary bit width.
+In our [recent research](https://arxiv.org/abs/2401.14112), we introduce TC-FPx, the first full-stack GPU system design scheme with unified Tensor Core support of float-point weights for FP6 and various quantization bit-width (6-bit, 5-bit, 3-bit, etc.), mitigating the "memory wall" issues during LLM inference.
+TC-FPx breaks the limitations of the underlying GPU hardware, allowing the GPU to support linear layer calculations involving model weights of arbitrary bit width.
 In TC-FPx, Tensor Cores are utilized for intensive computation of matrix multiplications, while SIMT cores are effectively leveraged for weight dequantization, transforming the x-bit model weights to FP16 type during runtime before feeding them to Tensor Cores.
 It has the following key innovations:
 <div align="center">
   <img src="./assets/fp6-design.png" alt="fp6 design" width="600"/>